Integrating third-party AML providers

 Method 1: Manual pre-screening

-- If the risk profile is acceptable, you can accept the transaction and send it to Fireblocks.
-You can set up alerts to notify interested parties about the transaction.
+Once you receive the screening results, you can either reject the transaction (if the risk profile is high) or accept it and send it to Fireblocks.
+You can also set up alerts to notify interested parties about the transaction.

 Method 2: Automated screening using the Callback Handler